 There’s nothing like the start of fall to shift home-related projects from the outdoors to the indoors.
-The leaves changing color, sweaters trickling into your wardrobe, and pumpkin spice everything — it’s enough to spark our cozy crafting spirits into a full-blown blaze.
+The leaves changing color, sweaters trickling into your wardrobe and pumpkin spice everything — it’s enough to spark your crafting spirits into a full-blown blaze.
 And with Halloween in sight, it’s a perfect time to get started on do-it-yourself decorations.
 This year, embrace the fall festivities with simple, safe and somewhat spooky Halloween decorations.

-Here are five décor ideas to dive into before the trick-or-treaters start ringing your doorbell — Oct.
-31 can’t come soon enough!
+Here are five decor ideas to dive into before the trick-or-treaters start ringing your doorbell:

 1. Deck Out Your Door

 Your porch is the gateway to your home, and what better way to get people in the mood for the season than to welcome them with an eerie wreath.
-Our favorite, do-it-yourself wreaths: This silly-yet-spooky eyeball wreath from Country Living magazine and this creepy black snake wreath from Martha Stewart Living magazine.
-It’s always fun to deck out your porch with cobwebs or jack-o’-lanterns, but be sure to keep them away from doorsteps, walkways and landings to help prevent tripping hazards, according to the Centers for Disease Control and Prevention (CDC).
+Consider these do-it-yourself wreaths: This silly-yet-spooky eyeball wreath from Country Living magazine and this creepy black snake wreath from Martha Stewart Living magazine.
+It’s always fun to deck out your porch with cobwebs or jack-o’-lanterns, but be sure to keep them away from doorsteps, walkways and landings to help prevent tripping hazards, according to the Centers for Disease Control and Prevention.

 2. Craft Candy Corn Ambiance

 When Halloween approaches, candy corn makes its yearly appearance.
-Yep, more than 35 million pounds of candy corn are sold annually (that’s enough to circle the moon 21 times if laid end to end), according to the National Confectioners Association.
+More than 35 million pounds of candy corn are sold annually, according to the National Confectioners Association.
 There’s plenty to go around, so why not use some for a decoration?
 Turns out, iconic candy corn is a perfect filler for hurricane-style candle holders.
-In fact, HGTV called out this simple Halloween craft, great for any table centerpiece.
-Just fill up an oversized hurricane halfway with candy corn and top with a festive candle.
+HGTV called out this simple Halloween craft, great for any porch or table centerpiece.
+Just fill up an oversized hurricane jar halfway with candy corn and top with a festive candle.
 Instead of using a regular candle, the National Fire Protection Association recommends using a battery-operated LED light, to help prevent a fire hazard.
 It’s a simple and safe way to add to the ambiance.

 3. Rig Up a Reflective-Ribbon Treat Bag

-Halloween is all about trick-or-treating, and besides an epic costume, you need a fun tote to carry all of your treats.
+Halloween is all about trick-or-treating, and besides a fun costume, you need a tote to carry all of your treats.
 Daydream Believers — a children’s fashion blog — explains how to make a Halloween candy tote with reflective ribbon.
-This way, the little ones can help create their bag and stay safe as they tromp door-to-door on the big night.
+This way, the little ones can help create their bag and stay safer as they walk door-to-door on the big night.
 For greater visibility during dusk and darkness, use any excess reflective ribbon or tape to decorate or trim costumes — it glows in the beam of a car’s headlights, according to the Consumer Product Safety Commission.

 5. Mask Your Art

-Another simple and silly way to Halloween-up your abode is “deaden up” your wall art and portraits.
+Another simple and silly way to Halloween-up your abode is dress up your wall art and portraits.
 Country Living magazine suggests that you can use your own framed art and add masquerade masks, snakes, fangs, you name it, to the top of the glass.
 Make sure to always put the decoration on glass and not the frame or actual piece of artwork itself.
-For this decoration, all you need is black construction paper, scissors, sticky tack and a somewhat dark sensibility.
+For this decoration, all you need is black construction paper, scissors, removable adhesive tack and a somewhat dark sensibility.